 The Trust Fund Penalty act was enacted in 1998 to assist in collecting back payroll taxes due to the government.
 These taxes can include payroll or federal excise taxes.
 A trust fund penalty recovery could spell disaster for the entrepreneur, corporate manager, director, officer or employee who fails to pay their taxes.
 The general rule for this that any person required to collect, truthfully account for and pay over any tax imposed by this title who will fully fails to collect such tax, or truthfully account for and pay over such tax or will fully attempts in any manner to evade or defeat any such tax payment thereof, shall, in addition to other penalties provided by law, be liable to a penalty equal to the total amount of the tax evaded, or not collected, or not accounted for and paid over.

-Anyone who has a degree of responsibility can be liable regardless of title which is included as a director who is not an officer or employee as long as he was responsible for the payment of the withholding... read article
+Anyone who has a degree of responsibility can be liable regardless of title which is included as a director who is not an officer or employee as long as he was responsible for the payment of the withholding taxes.
+The IRS can asses those who are in the corporation who they find to be both willful and responsible for the... read article

 Many people from all walks of life can end up with unwanted attention from the Internal Revenue Service.
 From the average Joe to self employed professionals to officers in large corporations.
 Even the odd politcian here and there ends up in the spotlight for serious tax problems.Further more tax problems also come in all shapes and sizes with many causes – everything from not filling, filling incorrectly, owing back taxes, payroll tax problems or even criminal tax evasion.